chfrank-cgn/chfrank-cgn.github.io/flannel-bts.md

 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown
 ```

-Every pod on the cluster gets an IP address from the cluster network sub-net corresponding to the node it runs on.
-Network traffic between pods is sent either via the local cni0 interface, if the traffic target is a pod on the same node, or encapsulated via flannel.1, if the traffic target is a pod that resides on a different node.
+Every pod on the cluster gets an IP address from the cluster network subnet corresponding to the node it runs on.
+Network traffic between pods is sent either via the local cni0 interface, if the traffic target is a pod on the same node, or encapsulated via flannel.1, in case the traffic target is a pod that resides on a different node.

 ## Pod interfaces